ansys/pydpf-core/docs/source/user_guide/operators.rst

 ..    include:: <isonum.txt>

-The Operator is the only object used to create and transform the data and is the fundamental method by which DPF loads, operates on, and outputs data.
-Each operator contains the ``input`` and ``output`` attribute, which allows you to make various inputs/outputs connections.
-When the operator is evaluated, it will process the input information to compute its output with respect to its description:
+An operator is the only object that is used to create and transform data.
+It is the fundamental method by which DPF loads, operates on, and outputs data.
+Each operator contains the ``input`` and ``output`` attributed, which allow you to make various input and output connections.

+When the operator is evaluated, it processes the input information to compute its output with respect to its description:

 .. figure:: ../images/drawings/operator_drawing.svg

-Operators can be chained together in workflows to conduct simple or complex data processing by attaching one operator's outputs to another's inputs.
-Through lazy evaluation, DPF approaches data processing in an efficient manner by only evaluating each operator when the final operator is evaluated and the data is requested.
+By attaching one operator's outputs to another operator's inputs, you can chain together operators to create workflows for conducting simple or complex data processing.
+Through lazy evaluation, DPF approaches data processing in an efficient manner, evaluating each operator only when the final operator is evaluated and the data is requested.

-For example, if you desire the maximum normalized displacement of a result, you will construct operators in the following order:
+For example, if you desire the maximum normalized displacement of a result, you construct operators in this order:

 .. figure:: ../images/drawings/max_u_norm.png

-By writing:
+To achieve this, you an use:

 .. code-block:: default